benmvp/slides/2019/ato/react-eco.md

   * Can catch common errors, including in JSX
 - Flow & Typescript are both static _type_ checkers
 - Flow is exclusively for type checking
-- TypeScript is a superset of JavaScript that includes type checking plus future JavaScript;
+- TypeScript is a superset of JavaScript that includes type checking plus future JavaScript:
   * It introduced classes before they were in ES2015
-  * It has interfaces which JS does not
+  * It has interfaces and enums which JS does not
 - 2018 seemed to be the "Year of TypeScript"
+  * Excitement continues to grow now in 2019
+  * The industry has seemed to have selected TypeScript
+  * The integration with VSCode is 👍🏾

 /////
 <!-- .slide: data-background="url(../../img/nav-react/erin-simmons-382355-sea-life-unsplash.jpg) no-repeat center" data-background-size="cover" -->